nilsnerhus/oppgave/claude/Language and visualization.md

 - Development of climate related keywords in the academic literature (not created)
 - Timeline for main events in climate adaptation (not created)
 - Some geographical visualization, unsure what (not created)
+- Topic modelling in text, where words are highlighted in different colors
+- Topic modelling, where the latent distrobution is highlighted

 The text is written in a "confident" voice.
 Methodological issues are presented as impacting choices and enhancing the rigour of the text, not to take away from the conclusions